 In addition to our Programme Entry Requirements, applicants must also meet specific Course Entry Requirements:

-Grade C in Art, Textiles or Graphic Design if taken.
+Grade 4 in Art, Textiles or Graphic Design if taken.

-Applicants who have not taken an Art-related GCSE course may be admitted to the course subject to satisfactory completion of a practical assessment task OR Merit in BTEC Level 2 Diploma in Art.
+Applicants who have not taken an Art-related GCSE course may be admitted to the course subject to satisfactory completion of a practical assessment task.